YehorVoitenko/YehorVoitenko/README.md

 I have been programming for 1 year now, I am obsessed with this, so I want to rise in this area in order to create more interesting and useful projects for people)

-* 🌍  I'm based in Ukaine
+* 🌍  I'm based in Lviv, Ukraine
 * ✉️  You can contact me at [egorka.voitenko@gmail.com](mailto:egorka.voitenko@gmail.com)
 * 🧠  I'm learning Django and FastAPI
 * 🤝  I'm open to collaborating on useful and interesting projects